 Welcome to the Bryan Complex!!

 The Bryan Complex is conveniently located on Richmond Road which provides easy access to Wawa, CW, and brand new restaurants in Tribe Square that offer great late night dining options!
 It is also close to trolley and bus stops for getting off campus.
 The Complex is close to Sadler, Zable, and classes on Old Campus!
-The complex offers two laundry rooms, a volleyball court, air conditioning, great lounges, and members of the best staff on campus!
-This year the hall council has been very active in the area and we are looking forward to another great year.
+The complex offers two laundry rooms, a small music room with a piano, a volleyball court, air conditioning, great lounges, and members of the best staff on campus!
+All residence halls at the College have hall councils, which are the student-run governing body for the residence halls.
+They are responsible for working out a budget, making improvements to the halls, overseeing community agreements, and planning social events for the community!
+Complex residents serve the hall council governing Old Dominion, Tribe Square, the Lodges, and the Complex, creating a unique blend of buildings in our community!

 Tribe Square is conveniently located next to Wawa and across the street from the Sadler Center and Bryan Complex.
 Tribe Square has three large lounges, a laundry room on each floor, and a swipe entrance elevator.
 One of the best things about Tribe Square is that the apartments consist of four single rooms (with full size beds!), two bathrooms, a combined living room and kitchen area with a fridge, stove, oven and microwave.
 Each apartment comes with one lamp located in the living rooms, but residents must provide their own lighting for their bedrooms.
 Each bedroom contains a full size bed, desk, desk chair, file cabinet, and set of dresser drawers.
 Subway, Pita Pit, the Crust, and Mooyah are located just below the Tribe Square apartments making it the perfect location if you need a late night snack!